Is blood sugar instability related to chronic pelvic pain? The short answer is, yes!

 Strategies to Improve Blood Sugar Stability and Relieve Associated Chronic Pain

-- Recommend a rehab programs of at least 4 weeks duration, to significantly decrease both insulin concentrations and pain, this has specifically been shown in morbidly obese populations (Doury-Panchout et al., 2017)
+Recommend a rehab program of at least 4 weeks duration, to significantly decrease both insulin concentrations and pain, this has specifically been shown in morbidly obese populations (Doury-Panchout et al., 2017)

-Some recipe ideas to start the day with less stress to your patient’s insulin receptors, and HPA axis:
+Some recipe ideas to start the day with less stress on your patient’s insulin receptors, and HPA axis: